will-analyze/will-analyze.github.io/_posts/2024-09-29-HackTheBox_ServMon_Walkthrough.md

 ![](/assets/img/htb_servmon/Screenshot_From_2024-09-27_22-31-22.png)

-I tried to input some default user/password combo to see if those worked, but no luck on those.
+I tried to input some default user/password combos (i.e. admin/admin, admin/password, user/password, etc.) to see if those worked, but no luck on those.
 Let's see if there are any CVEs associated with either applications.

-Looks like exploit-db has two exploit for each app:
+Looks like exploit-db has two exploits: one for each app:

 NVMS-1000: https://www.exploit-db.com/exploits/48311